flutter/website/src/docs/codelabs/implicit-animations.md

 ></iframe>

 ### Animate color, borderRadius, and margin with AnimatedContainer
+{{site.alert.secondary}}
+  This section contains a list of steps you can use to add an implicit animation to the preceding example code.
+After the steps, you can also run an example with the the changes already made.
+{{site.alert.end}}

 In the preceding example, each property in the `Container` widget (`color`, `borderRadius`, and `margin`) is assigned a value by an associated function (`randomColor()`,